dojoengine/dojo/README.md

 ## 🚀 Quick Start

-See the [installation guide](https://book.dojoengine.org/getting-started/installation.html) in the book.
+See the [installation guide](https://book.dojoengine.org/getting-started/installation.html) in the Dojo book.

 ## 🗒️ Documentation
 You can find more detailed documentation in the Dojo Book [here](https://book.dojoengine.org/).